/ interdisciplinary artist, scholar, and writer

 My current work examines themes of extraction and extractivism in industrial and post-industrial landscapes.
 I am especially interested in waste and the lasting environmental impacts of mining.

-I was one of the artists selected for the Velferden Winter Residency in Sokndal, Norway in January/February 2025 and am one of the first artists selected for the new Research Residency at PADA Studios in Barreiro, Portugal where I will be based in March/April 2025.
+I was one of the artists selected for the Velferden Winter Residency in Sokndal, Norway in January/February 2025 and was the first artist participating in the new Research Residency programme at PADA Studios in Barreiro, Portugal in March/April 2025.

-themes: aesthetic politics, art and environment, civil disobedience, climate activism, climate fiction, feminist and intersectional urbanism, extraction and extractivism, the future city, graffiti and street art, outdoor advertising, speculative and future art
+themes: aesthetic politics, art and environment, civil disobedience, climate activism, climate fiction, extraction and extractivism,feminist and intersectional urbanism, the future city, graffiti and street art, outdoor advertising, speculative and future art

 methods: artistic activism, arts-based methods, book clubbing, creative action research, embodied walking, policy analysis, psychogeography, urban photography, visual urban ethnography